-Tips & Advice for Owning & Maintaining your Heat Pump
+Tips & Advice for Owning & Maintaining Your Heat Pump

 These tips can help to prevent problems occurring with your heat pump and prevent possible damage to the unit and also reduce your running costs to the minimum.

-- Avoid placing items such as bins, plants, dog kennels, water tanks etc, or parking of vehicles within 1-meter either side of the outdoor heat pump and 1.5 meters in front of the heat pump unit, as this will disturb airflow and result in the heat pump working harder causing higher electric bills.
+- Avoid placing items such as bins, plants, dog kennels, water tanks etc, or parking vehicles within 1-meter either side of the outdoor heat pump and 1.5 meters in front of the heat pump unit, as this will disturb airflow and result in the heat pump working harder causing higher electric bills.

 - Do not place screens or fences, hedging, shrubs, or plants around the heat pump as this will reduce the airflow which will increase the running costs.
+Placing plants close to the outdoor unit can attract snails which can enter the unit and can cause extensive damage to electronic PCB boards resulting in costly repairs.

 - Keep the heat pump clear of leaves and debris under and behind the outdoor unit.
 Leaves can be drawn in by the fan and block the airflow through the coil fins causing restricted airflow and can also cause blockage of the water drain on the bottom tray.